funkysi1701/funkysi1701.github.io/content/posts/2020/building-a-twitter-clone.md

 category="tech"
 keywords = ["", ""]
 description = "I saw a tweet about building a twitter clone being harder than you would think.
-So this of course started me thinking how I would go about building something like that." summary = "I saw a tweet about building a twitter clone being harder than you would think.
 So this of course started me thinking how I would go about building something like that." showFullContent = false readingTime = true copyright = false